AnanFu2012/Trash-sort/README.md

 ## Key features

--Real-time AI Vision: Processes the live webcam feed on the fly using the Jetson's GPU.
+* Real-time AI Vision: Processes the live webcam feed on the fly using the Jetson's GPU.

--Web-based UI: View the live camera stream and AI predictions straight from any web browser on your local network.
+* Web-based UI: View the live camera stream and AI predictions straight from any web browser on your local network.

--Lightweight & Fast: Uses an optimized ONNX model so it runs super smoothly without lagging.
+* Lightweight & Fast: Uses an optimized ONNX model so it runs super smoothly without lagging.

--Clean Setup: Everything runs contained inside a Docker environment, keeping your board's main system completely clean.
+* Clean Setup: Everything runs contained inside a Docker environment, keeping your board's main system completely clean.

 ## What you need
 * A NVIDIA Jetson (I'm using the Orin)